Sharing is caring!

 You can enjoy the Korean tofu recipe cold or reheat it in the microwave until warm.

 Dubu Jorim is a traditional Korean side dish, or banchan.
 “Jorim” in Korean means braised with minimal liquid.
-This Korean braised tofu is smothered in a spicy and garlicky sauce that is quickly absorbed into the tofu.
+This Korean stewed tofu is smothered in a spicy and garlicky sauce that is quickly absorbed into the tofu.

 You can enjoy this popular Korean tofu dish warm or cold with rice, veggies, or noodles.